DBBUILD

 For the subsystem ABAPERLS, DBBUILD ignores -bcp, but always loads the INSERT-files for ABAPERLS.

-You cannot specify -bcp with -noexec.
+You cannot specify ‑bcp with ‑noexec or ‑rebuild.

--[no]insert Whether DBBUILD should load INSERT-files or not.
-If you do not specify -insert, the default depends on the -bcp option.
-If you specify neither -insert, nor -bcp, DBBUILD will load INSERT-files, and you need to specify -noinsert if you for some reason do not want to load INSERT-files.
-If you specify -bcp but not -insert, DBBUILD will not load INSERT-files.
-Thus, if you want to load both BCP files and INSERT-files, you must specify -insert.
+‑[no]insert Whether DBBUILD should load INSERT-files or not.
+If you do not specify ‑insert, the default depends on the ‑bcp switch.
+If you specify neither ‑insert, nor ‑bcp, DBBUILD will load INSERT-files, and you need to specify ‑noinsert if you for some reason do not want to load such files.
+If you specify ‑bcp but not ‑insert, DBBUILD will not load INSERT-files.
+Thus, if you want to load both BCP files and INSERT-files, you must specify ‑insert.
 (The INSERT-files are loaded after the BCP files, see below.)

 For the subsystem ABAPERLS, DBBUILD ignores the setting of -insert, and always loads the INSERT-files for this subsystem.

--force Specifies that if there is a conflict between the configuration options in the config-file, or those saved in the database, and the configuration options on the command-line, the command-line takes precedence.
-If you do not specify -force, and there is a conflict, DBBUILD will abort with an error message, and no file will be loaded.
+‑force Specifies that if there is a conflict between the configuration options in the config-file or those saved in the database, and the configuration options on the command-line, the command-line takes precedence.
+If you do not specify ‑force, and there is a conflict, DBBUILD will abort with an error message, and no file will be loaded.

 Only use -force when you really need to override the configuration saved in the database.

--tablesfirst Instructs DBBUILD to use a build order, where all table and view definitions are loaded before any functions or stored procedures.
-This is useful if you find that you in practice refers to tables in higher subsystems in lower subsystems.
+‑tablesfirst Instructs DBBUILD to use a build order, where all table and view definitions are loaded before any functions or stored procedures.
+This is useful if you find that you in practice refer to tables in higher subsystems in lower subsystems.
 (Something you probably should avoid.)
 For the exact details, see the section How DBBUILD builds the database below.

 You cannot specify -tablesfirst with -noexec.